avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 | $M$       | minimum fee rate                            | 512 nAVAX/s   |
 | $K$       | constant to control the rate of fee changes | 1_246_488_515 |

-The minimum fee rate $M$ of 512 nAVAX/s equates to approximately 1.33 AVAX paid per month to run an L1 validator, so long as the total number of dynamic-fee-paying L1 validators stays at or below the target $T$.
+An $M$ of 512 nAVAX/s equates to ~1.33 AVAX/month to run an L1 validator, so long as the total number of continuous-fee-paying L1 validators stays at or below $T$.

-$K$ was chosen to allow the fee rate to double at a maximum of once every 24 hours.
+$K$ was chosen to set the maximum fee doubling rate to ~24 hours.
 This is in the extreme case that the network has $C$ validators for prolonged periods of time; if the network has $T$+1 validators for example, the fee rate would double every ~27 years.

 A future ACP can adjust the parameters to increase $T$, reduce $M$, and/or modify $K$.